cefriel/procedural-kg-llm/README.md

 - materials and results from the human assessment of the LLM results
 - a subfolder **preliminary-experiments** containing the materials and results from the human assessment of our preliminary experiments

+### Cite as

+If you use the code in this repository, cite the following article:

+> Carriero, V.A., Azzini, A., Baroni, I., Scrocca, M. and Celino, I., 2024.
+Human evaluation of procedural knowledge graph extraction from text with large language models.
+In International Conference on Knowledge Engineering and Knowledge Management (pp. 434-452).
+Cham: Springer Nature Switzerland. https://doi.org/10.1007/978-3-031-77792-9_26.

 ### Contributing

 Before contributing, please read carefully, complete and sign our [Contributor Licence Agreement](https://github.com/cefriel/contributing/blob/main/contributor-license-agreement.pdf).